PatWalters/antibiotic/README.md

 # antibiotic
-Reproducing results from "A Deep Learning Approach to Antibiotic Discovery"
+These notebooks reproduce the work in ["A Deep Learning Approach to Antibiotic Discovery"](https://www.sciencedirect.com/science/article/pii/S0092867420301021)